radiac/docker0s/README.rst

 Docker0s uses docker-compose to manage multiple containerised apps on a single machine.

-Think Kubernetes with zero features, but a much simpler config syntax.
-It provides containerised deployments for people with busy lives - it's designed for small self-hosted low-maintenance deployments which don't need the complexity of k8s.
+Bring together standard docker-compose files across multiple projects in a single simple manifest file, written in either YAML or Python with pre- and post-deployment hooks, to deploy to a single host.

-Bring together standard docker-compose files across multiple projects in a single simple manifest file, written in either Python or YAML, to deploy to a single host.
+It's designed for small self-hosted low-maintenance deployments which don't need the complexity of Kubernetes - think k8s with zero features and a much simpler config syntax.

 Quickstart